 No. 5: The Recap

-If you’re wanting more time in the water and to maximise your wave count, it’s important to look at all the attributes that contribute to your surfboard selection.
+to look at all the factors that contribute to your surfboard selection.